-of one.
+a company of one.

 The agentic-AI tooling is real but uneven — and in Germany the legal form decides as much as the tech.
 A top-down survey of what's shipping, what's hype, and what's lawful.

-The build is the easy half.
-The company is the hard half.
+the build is the easy half. the company is the hard half.

 One reading for the technical founder shipping product; one for the same person deciding how to incorporate, get taxed, and stay compliant in the EU — then a staged plan that puts them in order.

-Four figures that frame the bet
+four figures that frame the bet

-The headline metrics behind the survey — two on what the tooling can and can't do, two on what it costs to be wrong.
+Two on what the tooling can and can't do, two on what it costs to be wrong.

 36%